 Irish Writers Centre Climate Writing Group: Writing for a Change 2023

-Please join us for the third session of Irish Writers Centre Climate Writing Group: Writing for a Change 2023.
-This is the third in a series of six online sessions made possible by Dublin UNESCO City of Literature.
+Please join us for the fifth session of Irish Writers Centre Climate Writing Group: Writing for a Change 2023.
+This is the fifth in a series of six online sessions made possible by Dublin UNESCO City of Literature.
 There is no fee for attending these sessions, they are a gift to all writers to take away and use in their work with the goal of exploring climate action through fiction and creative non-fiction.
-Special guest host for the evening is author Kerri ní Dochartaigh, who will be joined by award winning author Robert Macfarlane.
+The host for the evening is author Lynn Buckle, who will be joined by award-winning author, Lidia Yuknavitch.

 What do we do in these sessions?

 Each session lasts one and a half hours and can consist of the following:

 - Interview Guest Author – literary fiction, non-fiction, poetry, speculative fiction, essay, etc

 - Interview Guest NGO, politician, policy maker, or scientist involved in conservation, climate justice, ecology, politics, industry, law, agriculture, finance etc

 - Guest publishers and editors

 - Occasional writing exercises, tuition, and feedback.
 NB this is not a writing course.

 - Anyone with an interest in averting further climate change through poetry and prose